Testing for Dark Matter in the Outskirts of Globular Clusters: Velocity Dispersion Profile Analysis

 For comparison we plot projected velocity dispersion profiles for a W=7 King model \citep{1966AJ.....71...64K}, with velocities calculated from points generated with the McCluster model-maker \citep{2011MNRAS.417.2300K}.
 The King model gives densities and velocities that go to zero at a finite radius, hence is not expected to be a good representation of the outer density or velocity profile of a cluster that is undergoing slow mass loss.
 We also plot two models from a simulation of globular clusters in a cosmological model \citep{CK}.
 The green line shows the relation for a cluster with no dark matter other than the galactic background.
 The blue line is for a typical cluster at the center of its small dark matter halo.
 The dark matter mass density is nearly constant with radius over this range so there is essentially no detectable dark matter within the stellar cluster, but it begins to dominate at about 10 half mass radii.
 Beyond the tidal radius the dark matter is subject to tidal removal.
 The cluster simulations were projected on the sky and measured in the same as the observational data.
 The simulations find essentially a continuous range of possibilities for the large radius velocity dispersion profile.
 The model profiles are normalized to the velocity dispersion at the half-mass radius or nearby.
 There is no fitting of the models to the data at this stage.

 The velocity dispersion profiles of NGC 6752 and NGC 6205 exhibit a rise in the velocity dispersion in the range 30-50 pc.
 In both cases the velocity anisotropy becomes radial at the onset of the rise, agreeing with \citet{2019MNRAS.482.5138B} for the radii in common.
 There is no clear indication in the current data that the rise in velocity dispersion in the 30-50 pc range is the result of background stars.
 For instance, for NGC~6205 the rise in velocity dispersion at 30-40 pc is dependent on three stars with velocities between 19 and 31 \kms.
 However the density of all background stars in this radial range is a factor of 80 lower, making these stars fairly high probability members.
 Furthermore, the background has no stars in this range of velocities.
 A concern is that the rising velocity dispersion at large radius is not present in stars brighter than $G=17$ mag as shown in Figure~\ref{fig_bright}, however this is entirely because there are very few bright stars at larger radii, likely a result of mass segregation \citep{Ebrahimi20}.
+That is, the bright stars do not sample the large radius velocity dispersion in these clusters.